Boxing at the 1908 Summer Olympics – Heavyweight: Quarterfinals

 Oldman and Evans both won in the first round, Oldman winning with a right to Myrams' chin and Evans winning with a left to the chest of Ireton.
-Frederick Parks and Brewer went the full three, with Parks doing the lion's share of the hitting but Brewer taking it well.
+Frederick Parks and Brewer went the full three, with Parks doing the majority of the hitting but Brewer taking it well.

 Semifinals

 Oldman received a bye for the round.
 Frederick Parks, who had given most of the punishment in the quarterfinals, found the situation reversed in the semifinals.
 Evans knocked him out of the ring once and to the mat twice.
 Parks fought hard, however, and not only made it through the three rounds but managed to land enough punches to deadlock the judges.
 Evans won by the referee's decision.

 Final

 In a somewhat anticlimactic final, Oldman put Evans on the rope shortly into the first, landing blow after blow to Evans' face.
 Within two minutes, Evans had dropped.